daryaclark/JumboForgeLab/project0MLmax.md

 ### Incorporating the model into code

-Teachable Machine provides exportable code to be able to use our model
+Teachable Machine provides exportable code to be able to use our model with other python code.
+In order to do this:
+1. Export the model
+1. Select Tensorflow OpenCV Keras model
+1. Download the model
+1. Unzip and place model & labels file in Github and download to the Pi
+1. Create a new file on the Pi using the code from the model
+1. Install the teachable machine library onto the pi:
+    ```
+    sudo pip3 install teachable-machine

+    ```